abinit/abinit/doc/mkdocs-tutorials/fold2bloch.md

 anticipated dispersion relation _E(k) = E 0 \- 2A cos(k b)_.
 We can even
 estimate the magnitude of the hopping matrix element between adjacent atoms VssG = -A. The band width is 4A = (-1) - (-12) = 11 eV which results in VssG = -2.75 eV.

-You reached the end of the lesson on how to unfold a simplest band structure.